Homes For Sale

 The majority of the Alliance area falls into the Keller & Northwest ISD's, while the northern portion includes Argyle ISD.
 All three districts sit near the top of local, state and national ranking systems as well as on parent and community surveys.

+For now, Alliance is a region, not a city.
 The model public-private venture that is Alliance is growing its own reputation in the area, and across the country.
-Alliance is a model of how an intermodal facility and related business park can attract high quality corporate businesses like Motorola, SC Johnson and Son, and Mitsubishi in conjunction with desirable retail and residential.
+Alliance is a model of how an intermodal facility and the related business park can attract high quality corporate businesses like Motorola, SC Johnson and Son, and Mitsubishi in conjunction with desirable retail and residential.

 Hillwood's unique (and first class) planning has created a new synergy in the area that will soon surely make its mark on the map.
 Literally!
 You won't usually find Alliance on a map as it's not a city, it's a region that falls within both Denton and Tarrant County.